IBM/solsa-examples/examples/bookinfo/README.md

 module.exports = bookinfo()
 ```

+To illustrate the advantage of using `ContainerizedService` where possible, consider
+the equivalent SolSA program using the core Kubernetes construct
+of `Deployment` as shown in [bookinfo-kube.js](bookinfo-kube.js]).
+Although the SolSA code
+is still less verbose than the generated YAML, many more low-level details of each `Deployment`
+need to be explictly specififed by the programmer.
+Note that both versions of the Bookinfo pattern
+generate identical YAML when processed by `solsa yaml`.

 ## A Foreign Language Bookinfo

 Now that we have defined the basic Bookinfo pattern, we can easily